Gradient-based Bi-level Optimization for Deep Learning: A Survey: Task Formulation

 \subsubsection{Different formulas with explicit hypergradient}

-When the inner level objective and the outer level objective are different, there are cases where the explicit hypergradient exists, including surrogate loss function learning~\cite{grabocka2019learning}, protein representation learning~\cite{chen2022structure}, adversarial training~\cite{jiang2021learning}, etc. Take the surrogate loss learning as an example.
-Machine learning often adopts the proxies of misclassification rate(e.g. cross-entropy) to approximate the real losses due to the non-differential and non-continuous nature of these losses.
-To bridge the gap, the work~\cite{grabocka2019learning} proposes a surrogate neural network to approximate the true losses.
-To better learn the true loss with a dataset-specific distribution, a bi-level optimization formulation is proposed.
-The inner level optimizes the model parameters $\boldsymbol{\theta}$ to minimize the surrogate loss ${\mathcal{L}_{in}}$ and the outer level updates the surrogate loss $\boldsymbol{\phi}$ to approximate the true loss ${\mathcal{L}}$.
-The above process can be written as:
+In situations where the inner and outer level objectives are distinct from each other, some scenarios feature a tangible hypergradient.
+Such cases include (o) learning the surrogate loss function~\citep{grabocka2019learning} and (p) protein representation learning~\citep{chen2022structure}, among others.

-where $\mathcal{L}^{out}$ measures the distance between the true loss $\mathcal{L}$ and the surrogate loss $\mathcal{L}^{in}$.
-In this way, any non-differentiable and non-decomposable loss function (e.g. misclassification rate) can be minimized virtually and effectively.
+(o) In machine learning, proxies of misclassification rate such as cross-entropy are often used to approximate actual losses, primarily due to their non-differentiable and discontinuous nature.
+To bridge this gap, a study by~\citet{grabocka2019learning} introduces a surrogate neural network for accurate approximation of these true losses.
+This process involves a bi-level optimization formulation, as outlined in Table~\ref{tab: diff_with}(o).
+The inner level focuses on minimizing the surrogate loss ${\mathcal{L}_{in}}$ by optimizing model parameters $\boldsymbol{\theta}$, while the outer level refines the surrogate loss $\boldsymbol{\phi}$ to resemble the true loss ${\mathcal{L}}$.
+The main objective here is to minimize the distance between the true loss $\mathcal{L}$ and the surrogate loss $\mathcal{L}^{in}$ through the outer level optimization process.
+This method facilitates the effective and virtual minimization of any non-differentiable and non-decomposable loss function, such as the misclassification rate.

-This bi-level formulation is also used in protein representation learning~\cite{chen2022structure}.
-In this task, the protein modeling neural network has two kinds of information: sequential representation parameterized by $\boldsymbol{\theta}$ and the structural representation parameterized by $\boldsymbol{\phi}$.
-The inner level identifies the relationship between the sequential information and the structural information by minimizing the negative of the mutual information loss as $\mathcal{L}^{out}$ and the outer level updates structural parameters by minimizing the pretraining loss as $\mathcal{L}^{in}$.
-This can be written as,
+(p) Protein pretraining plays a pivotal role in facilitating downstream tasks, and incorporating bio-chemical constraints into the learning process can enhance its performance.
+In this context, the protein modeling neural network deals with two types of information: sequential representation parameterized by $\boldsymbol{\theta}$ and structural representation parameterized by $\boldsymbol{\phi}$.
+The study by \citet{chen2022structure} utilizes the bio-chemical constraint that every protein sequence is associated with a particular protein structure, and formulates protein pretraining as a bi-level optimization problem, as detailed in Table~\ref{tab: diff_with}(p).
+As seen, the inner level establishes the connection between the sequential and structural information by minimizing the negative mutual information loss, $\mathcal{L}^{in}$, acting as the biochemical constraint.
+Simultaneously, the outer level refines the structural parameters by minimizing the pretraining loss, $\mathcal{L}^{out}$, serving as the main optimization component.
+Overall, this pretraining scheme bolsters the performance of protein representation learning.